 If a student is paying for housing out of pocket, rent is due in full for the semester before a student may move into Campus Housing.

 If a student plans to pay for housing with Financial Aid, the student must work directly with the Financial Aid Department to ensure the cost of housing will be covered.
 Financial Aid will then verify the student's coverage with the Housing Department before the student may move into campus housing.

 Meal Plan (If Applicable)

-Meal plans cost $2,030 per semester for Fall or Spring, and $900 per semester for the Summer.
+Meal plans cost $2,155 per semester for Fall and/or Spring, and $955 for the Summer semester.
 First-year students are required to have a meal plan for the first year they live in Campus Housing.
-Meal plans are also required for all residents living in The Commodore, International House, Howard Brodie, Auguste Rodin, and Clara Gil Stephens.
-Meal plans are mandatory in these buildings because there is no full kitchen facility for student use and students will have no way to prepare meals for themselves.
+Meal plans are also required for all residents living in The Commodore (825 Sutter St.), International House (860 Sutter St.), Howard Brodie (655 Sutter St.), Auguste Rodin (1055 Pine St.), and Clara Gil Stephens (620 Sutter St.).